thegetty/quire-docs/content/documentation/zooming-images.md

 src: "figures/irises.jpg"
 ```

-Like with other non-zooming figure images, these static images for IIIF would typically be a JPEG of around 1,800px on the longest side, and at 70–80% quality.
-These specs provide both a decent web experience and work for printing in the PDF, without being too large of a file size.
+Like with other non-zooming figure images, these static images for IIIF would typically be a JPEG of around 1,800px on the longest side and 70–80% quality.
+These specs provide both a decent web experience and work for printing in the PDF without being too large of a file size.
 Read more in the [*Figure Images*](/documentation/figure-images/) chapter of the documentation.

 ### Set the Zoom Level

 Quire will, by default, show six levels of zoom.
-If the IIIF image you are pointing to has less than that, you can set the number in `figures.yml` with the `zoom_max` property.
+If the IIIF image you are pointing to has less than that, you can set the number of levels in `figures.yml` with the `zoom_max` property.
 This will ensure your users can’t zoom further in than the image is sized for, which would result in blurred images.

 ```yaml
 - id: "irises"